 PRJ_fhdbg_DEBUG:=YES

-Force the project to be linked with the dynamic version of the eXtremeDB libraries.
+PRJ_<project-name>_F_USE_DYNAMIC_LIBRARIESForce the project to be linked with the dynamic version of the eXtremeDB libraries.

 Possible values:

-- set the dynamic libraries unconditionally<not set>
+YES- set the dynamic libraries unconditionally<not set>- normal behaviorExample:

 PRJ_fh_F_USE_DYNAMIC_LIBRARIES:=YES

-Add special libraries to the linkage of the project.
+PRJ_<project-name>_ADDITIONAL_LIBRARIESAdd special libraries to the linkage of the project.
 The script will add all necessary library directives for the compiler.

 Examples: